yatinkalra22/rate-city/README.md

 Test 3:
 Build Similar Products component as per desing provided here :
-- Component neeeds to responsive
+- Component needs to be responsive
-- Data needs to come from API provided above
+- Data needs to come from API provided below

 Our expectations: